 • Go on the academic job market as ABD for practice

-• Clarify and develop YOUR persona/identity as a new scholar)
+• Clarify and develop YOUR persona/identity as a new scholar

-Helpful Resources:
+Helpful Resources

-Is a Postdoc the right choice for you?
-Many faculty recommend that new PhDs take up a postdoctoral position after graduation, while other scholars recommend against it.
 Completing a postdoc is typically a requirement for tenure-track faculty research jobs and for most college teaching positions, and many postdocs engage in such training in order to progress toward these positions.
 Outside of the tenure track, it is much less likely that a particular position will require postdoctoral training, though there certainly are instances where PhDs can use such experience to enhance their candidacy.
 Some PhDs take on a postdoc to increase their number of first-author papers, and others seek to apply for transitional grants.
-More resources on postdoctoral appointments are available from the UMD Office of Postdoctoral Affairs
+More resources on postdoctoral appointments are available from the UMD Office of Postdoctoral Affairs.

 Remember: Your faculty mentors are the best source of information about the academic job search process in your discipline!
 Your academic advisor and other faculty in your department should be your first point of contact when starting your academic job search.